nes-lab/shepherd/software/firmware/pru0-cython-module/readme.md

 - implemented some compile-constants alter behavior of c-code (no hw-dependency)
 - used established folder-structure ... this code can now live in shepherd/software/firmware/pru0-cython-module
 - switched to cython-prerelease to allow "volatile" (pipenv usage)
-- use py3 code in cython -> language_level=... in .pyx file
+- use py3 code in cython -> language_level=… in .pyx file
 - more detailed / explicit cython-config in setup.py
 - some more FNs uncommented (/activated) in .pyx/pxd
 - changed import in pyx-file to "cimport hvirtual_converter" to allow py-FNs with same name as c-FNs
-  - are same names wanted??? this change was just a guess
+  - are same names wanted? this change was just a guess
 - wrote a readme to help using the code
-- ... lib compiles
+- … lib compiles

 - Fixed the earlier issues with testing.py:
 	- added few cdefs[from "calibration.h", "math64_safe.h"]